 Master's Degree Programme in Information and Communication Technology: Cyber Security

-Students will explore both technological and theoretical scientific advances in the field and apply them to practice.
-The graduates will have a strong technological, theoretical, and practical understanding of cyber security.
-With their new knowledge and skills, the graduates can proceed to build a successful career in securing the information and communication technology industry.
+In the Cyber Security track, we focus on cyber security technologies developed for networked systems and applications of the communication-intensive future.
+The technological topics covered include, among others, system and network security, security of Internet-of-Things (IoT) systems and applications, ethical hacking (penetration testing) and designing secure systems.
+You will explore both technological and theoretical scientific advances in the field and apply them to practice.
+As one of our graduates, you will have a strong technological, theoretical, and practical understanding of cyber security.
+With these new skills and knowledge, you can proceed to building a successful career in securing the ICT industry.

 The Cyber Security specialisation track is a member of the EIT Digital Master School in Cyber Security.
 For more information, please see the EIT website.